objectionary/news.eolang.org/_posts/2023/08/2023-08-05-storing-objects-formed-differently-into-cage.md

 ---

-In the recently released version [0.30.0](https://github.com/objectionary/eo/releases/tag/0.30.0) we've changed the writing mechanism of `cage` object.
+In the recently released version [0.30.0](https://github.com/objectionary/eo/releases/tag/0.30.0) we've changed the writing mechanism of the `cage` object.
 Until now, we could store and write to `cage` any object we wanted.
-But `cage` became smarter and stricter and can store only objects that have the same "form" now.
+But `cage` has become smarter and stricter, and can now store only objects that have the same "form".

 <!--more-->